SPOC-group/Maximum-Average-Submatrix/README.md

     RSB1_complexity(beta, h, m, q0, q1, p1)
     RSB1_replicon(beta, h, m, q0, q1, p1)

-It can be useful to lower the number of points used in the Gauss-Hermite integration when computing the observables.
-To do this, modify the number in thir definition

-    const xGauss = gausshermite(201)[1]
-    const wGauss = gausshermite(201)[2]

-See the ```FastGaussQuadrature.jl``` package [documentation](https://juliaapproximation.github.io/FastGaussQuadrature.jl/stable/) for more details.

 # RS

 The code provides also a RS solver.
 It works very similarly to the 1-RSB solver, so refer to the sections above for the "documentation".

-# Testing

-A very barebones testing file ```test.jl``` is provided.
-It was used during development mainly to check that known numerical solutions of the saddle point equations obtained with other codebases were found back by this algorithm.